 Dr. Hervitz founded Forum-Nexus Study Abroad in 1990 and has been its Executive Director ever since, directing dozens of intensive summer and winter programs in Europe and elsewhere, with the participation of over 3500 students from the U.S., Mexico, Brazil, Egypt, Colombia, Holland, Turkey, Indonesia, Australia, India, and other countries.

 Born in Argentina, Dr. Hervitz loves to travel and has a passion for learning foreign languages.
 He is fluent in English, Spanish, French, Italian, and Hebrew, proficient in German and Portuguese, and has basic conversational knowledge of Arabic, Greek, Russian, and Yiddish.
 He is very happy to live in Miami, where he enjoys the multilingual and multicultural environment, the warm weather and the ocean.
 He is married with three children.
 His wife Esther is a clinical psychologist, specializing in neuropsychology.
 Their son Micky is a graduate of Wharton's MBA program, working in finance in Chicago.
 Their daughter Dalia has an MBA from Columbia Business School and is working in banking in New York.
-Their daughter Shuli graduated from Yale University and is currently enrolled in the MBA program at Columbia.
+Their daughter Shuli graduated from Yale University and the MBA program at Columbia, and is currently working in marketing in New York.